PeterGyger/stevemar.github.io/_posts/2020-02-14-create-github-license.md

 ---
-title: "Quickly create license files in GitHub"
+title: "Create a license file for your GitHub repo in 4 clicks"
 excerpt: "Use GitHub's license templates to quickly create a well structured license file in your repo."
 tags:
   - software